zailfyer/Icarus_Mods/ZRAL_README.md

 # Zailfyers Rebalanced Animal Loot
-* Rebalances animal loot drops, could be tweeked in the future
+* Rebalances animal loot drops, does not include new frontiers animals yet